ibm-cloud-architecture/refarch-kc/docs/itg-tests/saga/saga.md

 ### Test 1 - No Container - Create order

-This test will make sure that the expected CreateOrderCommand event to create an order is delivered into the orderCommands topic after the Create Order API endpoint is called.
+This test will make sure that the expected CreateOrderCommand event to create an order is delivered into the order-commands topic after the Create Order API endpoint is called.
 It will also ensure that an OrderCreated event is also delivered into the orders topic.

 ![no container create order](images_no_container/Slide2.png)